Is Investing in Real Estate Worth It?

 Why I’m Not a Landlord

-If you’re considering rental real estate ownership, go in with your eyes open.
-Make sure you have some cash for a down payment and renovations as well as spare time to invest in this project, and the endurance to oversee the ongoing management of the rental real estate.
+If you’re wondering, “Should I invest in real estate?” go in with your eyes open.
+Make sure you have cash for a down payment and renovations as well as spare time to invest in this project.
+You’ll need endurance to oversee the ongoing management of the rental real estate.

 If you have the endurance and enthusiasm, then try out becoming a landlord.
 Be aware that you’ll end up dealing with a variety of people-good and bad.
 And you’ll need more cash than you imagined for unexpected expenses and to cover the bills when the property is vacant.

-At one point, I thought being a landlord was fun exciting.
+At one point, I thought being a landlord was fun and exciting.
 But that excitement gave way to exhaustion and annoyance at being a landlord.

 Eventually, I realized that I can still invest in real estate, enjoy the cash flow and capital appreciation without being a landlord.
 At present, I own REITs, both US and international, and may invest in real estate crowdfunding in the future.